 Skilled hobbies attract people because they are worthy of investment.
 Entertainment is fine but I'd argue it is enhanced by challenge not diminished by it.
 Not everything has to be for he selfish benefit of the individual.
 It should be for the betterment of the wider game and genre.
 But alas it is not and the psychology of it is too far gone down the fast money route.

-If people are looking to push the boundaries of skill, mmo gaming isn't it.
+If people are looking to push the boundaries of skill, mmo game isn't it.
 Hopefully most people will agree on that much.
 A pity that there is no true challenge out there.